-This article outlines the latest gym industry statistics including market size, revenue, growth, and trends (plus a downloadable research report and industry analysis).
+This article outlines the latest gym industry statistics, including market size, growth, and trends (taken from our full market research report).

 - Gym Market Overview